Overview

 \[W^{*}, b^{*} = \arg \min_{W, b} L(W, b)\]

-• However, this is rarely a simple task.
-In deep learning, loss functions are typically non-convex and defined over extremely high-dimensional parameter spaces (millions of parameters for modern networks).
-This means we cannot solve them analytically; instead, we rely on iterative optimization algorithms.
+• In deep learning, however, loss functions are typically non-convex and defined over extremely high-dimensional parameter spaces (millions of parameters).
+These cannot be solved analytically, so we rely on iterative optimization algorithms.

 The Valley Analogy